chaudhary1337/chaudhary1337.github.io/TryHackMe/BrooklynNineNine.md

 Jake please change your password.
 It is too weak and holt will be mad if someone hacks into the nine nine
 ```
-This is another pathway we can take.
+This is one pathway we can take.

 ### 1.4 Steganography
 Let's get the image: `http://10.10.150.90/brooklyn99.jpg`.